 That being said, there is a way to avoid this complicated process.

 Prior to getting married, a couple may enter into a premarital agreement that outlines how their things should be divided in the event of a divorce.
 Some choose to outline how their current assets will be handled as well as any future assets, such as a house, new cars, jewelry, and even businesses.
 If you had planned on starting a business after getting married, you may have been able to include it in a prenuptial to keep it separate from your household finances.

 Even if you did not sign a prenup, you still have the option of drafting a postnuptial agreement.
 These agreements last from the moment you sign them until the end of your marriage or the death of one spouse.
 These agreements are designed to speed up the divorce process and ensure that both parties receive a fair share of the marital assets after a divorce.
 While not as strong and legally binding as a premarital agreement, a postnuptial can perform the same function and protect your business from property division in a divorce.

 But before you begin drafting such an agreement, you and your spouse should sit down with an experienced Montgomery County family law attorney.
 If you call the Law Offices of Sheryl R. Rentz, P.C., we can work with you to evaluate all of your marital and business assets so that your agreement is 100% valid under the law.
 A Pennsylvania judge can ignore a postnuptial during a divorce if she determines that the agreement is unfair, or if one partner hid certain assets from the other.
 By having your postnuptial reviewed by an experienced and knowledgeable attorney, you may be able to protect your family business from a difficult and costly trial.
-If you have any questions about drafting a postnuptial or need assistance in a divorce, call the Law Offices of Sheryl R. Rentz, P.C., toll-free at (866) 290-9292.
+If you have any questions about drafting a postnuptial or need assistance in a divorce, call the Law Offices of Sheryl R. Rentz, P.C., at (610) 645-0100.